Dudley de Chair: Naval career

 After becoming a midshipman in 1880, de Chair was posted aboard HMS Alexandra, the flagship of the British Mediterranean Fleet and took part in the bombardment of Alexandria during the Anglo-Egyptian War in 1882.
 De Chair had volunteered to carry despatches to a desert fort during the bombardment but was taken prisoner and presented before the revolutionary leader Ahmed 'Urabi and gained significant publicity back home in England.
 He was promoted to commander on 22 July 1897, and to captain on 26 June 1902.
-On 21 April 1903, at Torwood, Devon, de Chair married Enid, daughter of Henry William Struben, of Transvaal, South Africa.
-They had three children, Henry, Elaine and Somerset.
+He was appointed Naval attaché to the British Embassy in Washington in early 1903.

 Following King Edward VII's visit to the Russian Empire, de Chair was appointed Member of the Royal Victorian Order (MVO) on 10 June 1908 for his role in the visit as captain of HMS Cochrane.

 De Chair was promoted to Assistant Controller of the Navy in 1910 and served as Secretary to First Lord of the Admiralty in 1912.
 On 6 March 1911, de Chair was appointed a Naval aide-de-camp (ADC) to King George V. He relinquished the appointment on 31 July 1912, having been promoted to flag rank on that day.
 He served in the First World War as commander of the 10th Cruiser Squadron from 1914 and, having been promoted to rear admiral on 31 July 1912, became Naval Adviser to the Foreign Office on Blockade Affairs in 1916.
 In the 1914 King's Birthday Honours, he was appointed Companion of the Order of the Bath (CB).

 In April–May 1917 De Chair was a member of the Balfour Mission, intended to promote cooperation between the United States and United Kingdom during the First World War.
 He went on to be Vice Admiral, 3rd Battle Squadron (that is, the squadron commander) later in 1917.
 A good friend of the First Sea Lord, Sir John Jellicoe, de Chair was personally affronted by the act and manner of Jellicoe's dismissal from that office in December 1917.
 De Chair later recalled in his memoirs that he unloaded his frustrations and offence at the matter onto Jellicoe's successor, Sir Rosslyn Wemyss and found himself outside of preferment for advancement as a result.
 Moved sideways to the much less prestigious position of Admiral Commanding, Coastguard and Reserves in July 1918, de Chair became president of the Inter-allied Commission on Enemy Warships in 1921 before retiring in 1923.